What Do Children and Parents Want and Perceive in Conversational Agents? Towards Transparent, Trustworthy, Democratized

 Other studies have investigated people's trust of conversational agents' correctness.
 One example includes a study in which clinicians decide whether or not to utilize agents' advice on diagnoses \cite{algorithmic-aversion-clinical-deployment}; another includes a study in which customers decide whether or not to follow agents' recommendations \cite{trust-agent-smiling}.
 Nonetheless, few studies have investigated children's or those from non-WEIRD countries' trust of agents \cite{child-agent-hci-review}.
 Even fewer have investigated how this trust may change through educational interventions.
-One example includes a study in which children engage in social robot curriculum, including modules on conversational AI, computer vision and societal impact, among others.
+One example includes a study in which children engage in social robot curriculum, including modules on conversational AI, computer vision and societal impact, among others \cite{daniella-thesis-child-robot-relationships}.
 If participants engaged in the societal impact module, their trust of the robot generally decreased \cite{daniella-thesis-child-robot-relationships}.
 Another example includes a study with ConvoBlocks in which students engaged in curriculum entirely focused on conversational agents, including their societal impact.
 In this study, researchers did not find any significant differences in trust through the curriculum.
 They did, however, observe concerning correlations between children's perceived friendliness and trust of agents \cite{alexa-perceptions-idc}.
 In both of these studies, however, the researchers only investigated general trust.

 Many researchers have developed methods to investigate specific aspects of trust, such that developers can better assess which aspects of their technology affect such trust \cite{trust-modeling-survey}.
 In our study, we adopt \citeauthor{trust-e-commerce-typology-model}'s widely-used model, which has four main components: (1) \textbf{competence}, (2) \textbf{benevolence}, (3) \textbf{integrity} and (4) \textbf{predictability} \cite{trust-e-commerce-typology-model}.
-In our study, we found participants most often referred to predictability when discussing trust.
-Based on this and other results, we develop design recommendations, including the suggestion to develop agents to portray accurate levels of predictability to foster appropriate levels of trust.
+In our study, we found children most often referred to competence and predictability when discussing trust.
+We discuss potential implications of this on agent design in later sections.